dpm24800/the-path/_posts/sql/2025-11-26-database-constraints.md

 Here are the most widely used constraints in SQL:

 **PRIMARY KEY**:
-  Uniquely identifies each row (record) in a table.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Uniquely identifies each row (record) in a table.
 It is a combination of NOT NULL and UNIQUE constraints.
 Each table can have only one primary key, which serves as the main identifier for records.
 It consists of one or more columns and cannot contain NULL values.

 **FOREIGN KEY**:
-  Establishes a link and enforces a relationship between data in two tables.
+&#9;&#9;Establishes a link and enforces a relationship between data in two tables.
 A foreign key in one table (the child table) references the primary key in another table (the parent table), ensuring that a value inserted into the foreign key column must exist in the referenced primary key column.
 This prevents "orphaned" records and maintains referential integrity.

 **UNIQUE**:
   Ensures that all values in a specified column or set of columns are unique across all rows in the table.
 Unlike a primary key, a unique constraint can allow one NULL value.